elunna/hackem/hackem_changelog.md

 - [x] Remove "Auto-select every item" when putting into containers
 - [x] Default shk sell prompt to N (xnh)
 - [x] Regeneration only causes additional hunger when injured.
-- [x] Removed two-weaponing restrictions imposed in EvilHack.
 - [x] 1-damage hits still train weapon/unarmed skills (from DynaHack).
 - [x] Monks eventually stop receiving the "You feel guilty	message	(xnh)
-- [x] Monsters cannot use wands of wishing.
 - [x] Chargeable rings may get charged when hit with electricity (3.7)
 - [x] Useless +0 rings are generate very rarely (xnh)
 - [x] Monsters are prevented from picking up gold in shops.
+- [x] Monsters don't blame the player for falling down holes the player dug.
+Pit traps still count.
 - [x] The Astral Plane is always lit. (xnh)
 - [x] The passtune range has been extended by 1. (xnh)
-- [x] Monsters can no longer use wands of wishing to get wishes - if they get a wish from a smoky potion they will still attempt to get something powerful.
-- [x] Switching between your main and alternative weapon should not take any turns (from dnh)
+- [x] Switching between your main and alternative weapon does not take any turns (from dnh)
 - [x] Removed repeated coughing of player when poison resistance renders stinking clouds harmless.
 - [x] Removed all random secret corridors.
 - [x] Removed the Quest turn limit